-When I was in my second year at university two of our housemates undertook an exchange with a partner university.
+When I was in my second year at Brighton University, studying sports science, two of our housemates undertook an exchange with a partner university.
 The year was 1994.
 Melissa and Kate went west to snowy Canada and Chris and Marie-Ellen came to sunny Eastbourne.
 Each evening Chris and Marie-Ellen would both head off to a library that had one computer that was connected by mysterious technology to be able to send electronic messages, like a telegram to a computer back home!
 I remember quizzing them on this curiousness and particularly, why they would want to do this?
 What a naive question in retrospect?
 But at the time in 1994, I just couldn’t see the benefit beyond replacing hand written letters.
 Now 25 years on, email is pervasive and blights most professionals by overwhelming them into unproductivity.

 Looking back over the years, in terms of technology, I admit to not being a regular ‘first adopter’, happy to wait for the microwave to come down in price from £895, comfortable that I don’t need the latest xphone as a surrogate show of my manhood.
 But I have always felt for interpersonal relationships it is better to stay ahead.